Juvenile Crimes Attorney - Juvenile Lawyer

 Yes.
 A lengthy interrogation is relevant in determining whether the convession was involuntary.

 In 2010, the U.S. Court of Appeals for the 9th Circuit handled a case involving a child interrogated for more than 12 hours.
-The court stated that the relentess overnight questioning by numerous police officers overbore the will of that child rendering his confession involuntary.
+The court stated that the relentless overnight questioning by numerous police officers overbore the will of that child rendering his confession involuntary.
 The court overturned that conviction.
 The police officers in that case also downplayed the significance of the Miranda rights prior to the 12 hour marathon questioning of the child.

 The police interviewed my child twice.
 The first time, they did not read my child his Miranda Rights.
 The second time they did.
 Is my child's statements to the police admissible?